niteen-codes/Event-Management-App/README.md

 - **JSON Web Token (JWT)**: For user authentication and authorization.
 - **Socket.IO**: For real-time communication with the frontend.

+### Image Hosting:
+- **Cloudinary**: Cloudinary is used for hosting and managing event-related images.
+It provides a reliable, scalable, and easy-to-integrate solution for uploading and retrieving images.
+With Cloudinary, images are automatically optimized for fast loading, and developers can manage them via API calls.

 ### Tools:
 - **Postman**: For testing API endpoints.
 - **VS Code**: For code editing and debugging.